tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: Specification
 - Definition: A specific statement about how to evaluate a bdqffdq:DataQualityNeed.
 - SubClass Of: FundamentalConcept; SolutionsConcept
-- Comments: A bdqffdq:Specification is a technical description of a bdqffdq:Assertion Test.
+- Comments: A bdqffdq:Specification is a technical description of a bdqffdq:Response Test.
 A bdqffdq:Specification is expected to have the following properties:  (1) bdqffdq:hasExpectedResponse and (2) bdqffdq:hasAuthoritiesDefaults.

 ********************